 Phase: Implementation

 Understand the programming language's underlying representation and how it interacts with numeric calculation (CWE-681).
 Pay close attention to byte size discrepancies, precision, signed/unsigned distinctions, truncation, conversion and casting between types, "not-a-number" calculations, and how the language handles numbers that are too large or too small for its underlying representation.
-[R.131.7]
+[REF-7]

-Also be careful to account for 32-bit, 64-bit, and other potential
+Also be careful to account for 32-bit, 64-bit, and other potential differences that may affect the numeric representation.

 Phase: Implementation